The best product teams are powered by data: product usage stats, customer research, and customer feedback.

 As a product manager, you’re responsible for communicating decisions to important stakeholders.
 This includes both customers as well as your teammates.

 With Canny, you have simple status updates you can use to communicate progress.
 Posts that have a status show up in a simple roadmap view.
-We’ve written in depth about each status and when to use which.
+This article on status changes goes in-depth about each status and when to use which.

 If you are very confident about your feature release timeline, you can optionally add an ETA.
 This will help set expectations for both customers and other teammates.

-You can include an in-product widget so active users don’t miss your update.
+You can also include an in-product widget so active users don’t miss your update.

 Keeping a changelog is also great for your customer-facing teammates.
 It helps them stay in touch with your product’s latest changes.

-- There might be certain decisions that you only want to expose internally.
+- There might be certain decisions that you only want to have internally

-- Loop in other functions that could use the context or contribute additional insights.
+- You can loop in other functions that could use the context or contribute additional insights

-- Report new findings and keep everything in context with the original post.
+- You’ll be able to report new findings and keep everything in context with the original post

 Internal comments are great to keep relevant teammates updated.
 Any admin on Canny can add an internal comment to any post.